2.2.9 PEM prevention and recovery

 https://www.bulksupplements.com/search?q=hydroxybutyrate

-If you have an asthma inhaler (salbutamol), it can be very helpful to increase catabolic activity and provide emergency energy availability for a period of time, but may also inhibit glycogen storage if used too frequently.
+If you have an asthma inhaler (salbutamol), it can be very helpful to increase catabolic activity and provide emergency energy availability for a period of time, but may also inhibit glycogen storage, where insulin is not elevated (between meals), so should not be used frequently.